laguilarg99/RITA/README.md

     void *publisher_n_listener_thread(void *arg)
 ```

-By updating the variable named localhost to the URL were you have deployed the multi-container applications.
+By updating the 'localhost' variable with the URL where you have deployed the multi-container applications.